User Roles And Permissions Without Package Laravel 9

 php artisan make:auth

-Step 3: Create a Model and Migration
+Step 3: Create Model and Migration

-After creating the auth and project setup.
+After creating auth and project setup.
 We need to create a model for user's roles and permissions.
 So, let's create a model using the below command.

 php artisan make:model Permission -m